Crystal Star

 #3: Visual Inconsistencies

 Although brand guidelines had been established, not all elements of the website had been updated prior to testing due to time constraints.
-Users found the visual design lacking cohesion - inconsistent typography, poorly formatted content, and leftover stock imagery created a disjointed experience that didn't reflect Crystal Star's quality standards.
+Users found the visual design lacking cohesion - inconsistent typography, poorly formatted content, and leftover stock imagery created a disjointed experience.

 Phase 1: Bug Fixing